bloodhound-dev/White-Box-Test/README.md

-Design and implement a white-box test for a program that computes the sine and cosine functions in a specialized manner.
+>Design and implement a white-box test for a program that computes the sine and cosine functions in a specialized manner.
 This program is going to be part of an embedded system running on a processor that does not support floating-point arithmetic.
 The program to be tested is attached.
 Your job is to test the functions sin and cos; you are to assume that the functions sin0to45 and sin45to90 have already been tested.

-Attached Program:
+**Attached Program:**

-/** These functions compute the sine and cosine of an angle
+'/** These functions compute the sine and cosine of an angle
     expressed in degrees.
 The result will be an integer representing the sine or cosine as ten-thousandths.
 For example, a result of 7071 represents